-The highest AQ index in Minnesota (as of 7:00 CST) is currently the Central Minnesota area.
-Particle Pollution (PM2.5) is measuring at 34 (Good).
-This means air quality is satisfactory, and air pollution poses little or no risk.
+The highest AQ index in Minnesota (as of 12:00 CST) is currently the Southern Twin Cities Metro area.
+Particle Pollution (PM2.5) is measuring at 82 (Moderate).
+This means air quality is acceptable.
+However, there may be a risk for some people, particularly those who are unusually sensitive to air pollution.

-Over the next few days, the highest Ozone (OZONE) will be in the Central Minnesota area.
-It is forecasted to be Good, meaning air quality is satisfactory, and air pollution poses little or no risk.
+Over the next few days, the highest Particle Pollution (PM2.5) will be in the Northern Twin Cities Metro area.
+It is forecasted to be Moderate, meaning air quality is acceptable.
+However, there may be a risk for some people, particularly those who are unusually sensitive to air pollution.

 | Range | 0 - 50 | 51 - 100 | 101 - 150 | 151 - 200 | 201 - 300 | 301 - 500 |